Feng-Ching Tsai

 Institut Curie

 Welcome to my website.
-I am Feng.
-I am a project leader in Membrane and Cellular Function group in Institut Curie in Paris.
+I am Feng, an independent project leader in the department of Physics of Cells and Cancer at Institut Curie in Paris.

 If you are interested in joining my research team as a postdoc, undergraduate or graduate student, please feel free to contact me!